awslabs/aws-jwt-verify/README.md

 exports.handler = async (event) => {
   const accessToken = event.authorizationToken;

+  let payload;
+  try {
-  // If the token is not valid, an error is thrown: const payload = await jwtVerifier.verify(accessToken);
+    // If the token is not valid, an error is thrown: payload = await jwtVerifier.verify(jwt);
+  } catch {
+    // API Gateway wants this *exact* error message, otherwise it returns 500 instead of 401: throw new Error("Unauthorized");
+  }

   // Proceed with additional authorization logic
   // ...